 Economists have traditionally used computer software driven methodologies such as IMPLAN, RIMS II, REDYN or REMI to do economic assessments for I-924, I-526, and I-829 petitions.
 These economic model software methodologies can quickly and efficiently model economic impacts necessary to provide job forecasts and more.
 Using these methodologies, economists provide a detailed economic picture of a designated regional area economy with geographic resolutions that can be seen on a national U.S. level as well as a specific ZIP Code level.
 IMPLAN and RIMS II had been the most commonly used models by EB-5 economists, however, the Bureau of Economic Analysis (BEA) announced in 2013 that they will no longer produce the input-output model RIMS II, thus impeding economists’ ability to use this methodology after the 2013 fiscal year.

 Finally, an EB-5 economist who is familiar with the program’s regulations can help in the analysis of whether a particular geographical area is a targeted employment area (TEA).
-If the regional center or project is in a TEA then the EB-5 investment amount for each foreign investor is lowered from $1 million to $500,000.
-A targeted employment area is defined as either a rural area or area wherein the unemployment rate is at least 150 percent of the national average.
+If the regional center or project is in a TEA then the EB-5 investment amount for each foreign investor is lowered from $1.8 million to $900,000.

 Whether you are an individual investor, regional center applicant, or current regional center operator, you may benefit from the expertise of an EB-5 economist in the process of filing of your petitions with USCIS.